kylebutts/did2s/README.md

 -   `treat_var`: This has to be the 0/1 treatment variable that marks when treatment turns on for a unit.
 If you suspect anticipation, see note above for accounting for this.
--   `cluster_vars`: Optional, this tells which variables to cluster on
+-   `cluster_var`: Which variables to cluster on
+-   `n_bootstraps`: How many clustered bootstraps to perform for standard errors

 did2s returns a list with two objects: